Penrith, New South Wales: Transport

-Penrith railway station is a major railway station on the North Shore & Western Line of the Sydney Trains network.
+Penrith railway station is a major railway station on the Main Western railway line.
 It has frequent services to and from the city and is also a stop on the intercity Blue Mountains Line.

 Penrith railway station is served by a bus interchange and by the Nightride Bus route 70.

+Between 1940 and 1950, the Log Cabin Hotel in Penrith was served by its own station.
+Log Cabin railway station was accessible to the public and used by patrons of the hotel from the city.
+Despite requests by Penrith Council for full integration with Sydney rail services as the western terminus for the suburban network, Log Cabin station was only ever used for special services.

 Penrith can be accessed from St. Marys and Mount Druitt via the Great Western Highway.
 Access from further east is best obtained by the M4 Western Motorway using either The Northern Road or Mulgoa Road exits.
 If travelling east from the Blue Mountains, access is best obtained by the Great Western Highway.

 Access from the south can be obtained by The Northern Road and Mulgoa Road, north from Castlereagh road or Richmond road, or from north and south via Westlink M7 and the M4 Western Motorway.

 The NSW Government announced funding for the construction of the M9 in the 2014 state budget to connect Camden, Penrith and Windsor.
 The proposed motorway will start from the M5 motorway and run west of the current M7 motorway.